-At Glen we recognise that the quality of the people that work for us is of prime importance to our clients.
+5.GROW @ GLEN career progression At Glen we recognise that the quality of the people that work for us is of prime importance to our clients.
 Developing skill, attitude and engagement is one of our key drivers.

-Learning and Development

-We aim to provide learning and career progression that meets your needs and the needs of the business; we are committed to giving you opportunities to develop your knowledge and competence to carry out your role effectively and realize your full potential.
+Learning and Development We aim to provide learning and career progression that meets your needs and the needs of the business; we are committed to giving you opportunities to develop your knowledge and competence to carry out your role effectively and realise your full potential.
 We will support you in:

-- a structured induction into your role and how we do things in Glen - understanding our values and objectives and the important part that you play in helping us deliver them standards to help you understand what great performance looks like in your role - clear and constructive feedback supported by your own Personal Development Plan - an annual appraisal and regular job chat discussions with your manager equality of opportunity in all areas of your development.

-The GROW programme is our personal development programme that provides our managers with a visible framework to develop the skills and behaviors they need to meet the business needs of today and the future as part of their development.
+• a structured induction into your role and how we do things in Glen •understanding our values and objectives and the important part that you play in helping us deliver them • giving clear and measurable standards to help you understand what great performance looks like in your role •clear and constructive feedback supported by your own Personal Development Plan • an annual appraisal and regular job chat discussions with your manager equality of opportunity in all areas of your development.
+The GROW programme is our personal development programme that provides our managers with a visible framework to develop the skills and behaviours they need to meet the business needs of today and the future as part of their development.
 As we grow our business, we will grow our people and, through succession planning, provide career opportunities.

-Career Progression

-We know that developing your career with us is important to you; whether its promotion, improved salary or hours or a change in role, we want to make sure that we provide you with that opportunity and to take advantage of the learning and development available to you so that you are ready for the next role.
+Career Progression We know that developing your career with us is important to you; whether its promotion, improved salary or hours or a change in role, we want to make sure that we provide you with that opportunity and to take advantage of the learning and development available to you so that you are ready for the next role.
 6. Reward & Recognition

-Reward
+Reward & Recognition

-At Glen, anyone who makes a positive difference will always be rewarded and we have a wide variety of reward schemes in place; please ask your manager for further details
+At Glen, anyone who makes a positive difference will always be rewarded and we our Local Hero Monthly recognition scheme through News@Glen rewards our local hero's with not just thanks but a £50 gift.

-Recognition

 It is always great to be recognised for the work we do; a simple thank you from our manager and being treated with respect and genuine care and concern is very important to us.

+If you would like to recognise a colleague, please let us know on the share your thoughts link on every news@Glen.

+22

 Policies to be read in conjunction with the Employee Handbook

 - Health & Safety Policy

 - Safeguarding Policy

 - Whistle Blowing Policy

 - Dignity at Work Policy

-- Equal Opportunities Policy

-- Modern Slavery Policy

-- Modern Slavery Statement

-- Equality, Diversity an Inclusion Policy

-- Corporate Social Responsibilities Policy

-- Work Safe Policy